Interference

 Resonance

-An applied force that matches the natural frequency can lead to larger oscillations more easily.
+An applied force that matches the natural frequency produce unusually high amplitude oscillations.
 This applied force is said to be resonant with the natural frequency of the system.
-The force pushes left as the system moves left, and right as the system moves right.
-This way it doesn't fight the natural motion of the system.
+This means the force pushes left as the system moves left, and right as the system moves right.
+It doesn't fight the natural motion of the system.

 length =